 Overview of British literature from Anglo-Saxon times until the beginning of the Industrial Revolution, with an emphasis on the literary representation of values and institutions that support the development of American democracy.
 Themes discussed include leadership, models of governance, freedom, justice, and equality.
 Featured texts include poetry, prose, and foundational documents of British and American democracy.
 3 Credits (3 Lecture) Prerequisite(s): ENL111.

 Overview of literature written by women of different eras and cultures, using literature from classical times to the present to examine the various ways women see themselves and the ways their cultures view them.
 Includes responses to and critical analysis of literature from all genres.
-3 Credits (3 Lecture) Prerequisite(s): ENL111.
-Spring Only.
+(Formerly ENL252) 3 Credits (3 Lecture) Prerequisite(s): ENL111.
+(Cultural Diversity)

 Masters of Science Fiction

 Historical survey of science fiction literature, from its modern beginnings to its current status as the literature of change.
 Focus is on hard science fiction and social speculation, rather than fantasy and horror.
 Discussion includes classic short stories, novels, and films that use contemporary science and technology to develop literary themes with scientific rigor.
 3 Credits (3 Lecture) Prerequisite(s): ENL121 or ENL201.
-Spring Only.
+As needed.

 Serious study of selected literature with a sport theme or background.
 Examination of the nature of sport and its function in American culture, using references from fiction, poetry, drama, and film.
 Texts represent a variety of sports, with an emphasis on their humanist rather than mechanical elements.
 3 Credits (3 Lecture) Prerequisite(s): ENL111.
 Spring Only.